-Unitil Energy - Base Rates - On April 26, 2011, the NHPUC approved a rate settlement that extends through May 1, 2016 and provides for a long-term rate plan and earnings sharing mechanism, with a series of step adjustments to increase revenue in future years to support Unitil Energy's continued capital improvements to its distribution system, along with an approved return on equity of 9.67%.
-On April 30, 2014, the NHPUC approved Unitil Energy's third and final step increase of \$1.5 million in annual revenue effective May 1, 2014.
+Unitil Energy - On April 26, 2011, the NHPUC approved a rate settlement that extends through May 1, 2016 and provides for a long-term rate plan and earnings sharing mechanism, with a series of step adjustments to increase revenue in future years to support Unitil Energy's continued capital improvements to its distribution system.
+On April 30, 2014 the NHPUC approved Unitil Energy's third and final step increase of \$1.5 million in annual revenue effective May 1, 2014.

-Granite State - Base Rates - Granite State has in place a FERC approved rate settlement agreement under which it is permitted each June to file for a rate adjustment to recover the revenue requirements associated with specified capital investments in gas transmission projects up to a specific cost cap.
+Granite State - Base Rates - Granite State has in place a FERC approved amended settlement agreement under which it has been permitted each June to file for a rate adjustment to recover the revenue requirements associated with specified capital investments in gas transmission projects up to a specific cost cap.
 On June 27, 2014, Granite State filed to increase its rates and annual revenue by an additional \$0.6 million beginning August 1, 2014.
 With this filing, Granite State reached the cost cap.
-The FERC accepted this filing on July 18, 2014 and the new rates became effective August 1, 2014.
-For 2015, the rate settlement agreement requires Granite State to file a Section 4 FERC rate case by June 2015 with rates effective by January 1, 2016.
+The settlement agreement required Granite State to file a new FERC rate case by June 2015 with rates effective by January 1, 2016.
+On June 12, 2015, Granite State filed a second amended settlement agreement under which it will continue to be permitted each June to file for a rate adjustment to recover the revenue requirements associated with other specified capital investments in gas transmission projects up to a specific cost cap.
+The June 2015 filing proposed an annual revenue increase of \$0.4 million, beginning August 1, 2015.
+A FERC decision is pending.